 Adviser Selection.
 Students are expected to select a Ph.D. adviser by the end of the third term of the first academic year.
 Each student is individually responsible for finding an appropriate adviser.
-Advisers may be chosen from the list of BE faculty, or from any of the faculty in the Divisions of Engineering and Applied Science, Chemistry and Chemical Engineering, and Biology.
+Advisers may be chosen from the list of BE faculty, or from any of the faculty in the Division of Engineering and Applied Science, Division of Chemistry and Chemical Engineering, and Division of Biology.
 Advisers in other divisions may be chosen in consultation with the BE option representative.

 Qualifying Examination.
-An oral qualifying examination will be administered to all bioengineering graduate students during the summer term following the first year of coursework.
-Each student will be examined on three subjects reflecting the required coursework in the selected track:
+An oral qualifying examination will be administered to all bioengineering graduate students during the summer term following the first year of course work.
+Each student will be examined on three subjects reflecting the required course work in the selected track: